-Hackers steal more than 250,000 records globally every hour.
+Hackers steal more than 1 million records globally every hour.
 And improvements in technology make it easier—not harder—all the time for cyber thieves to access your personal and financial information.
 While identity theft is a scary thought, you aren’t helpless.

 The three major credit bureaus—Experian, Equifax and Transunion—offer three ways to help you protect yourself from someone opening an account in your name—a fraud alert, credit freeze and a credit lock.
 Though they sound the same, each one provides a different level of protection and impact and each has different requirements.